2Fake/ssllabs/README.md

 ## High level usage

 If you want to cover on the common usage cases, you can use our high level implementations that already take care of the recommended [protocol usage](https://github.com/ssllabs/ssllabs-scan/blob/master/ssllabs-api-docs-v3.md#protocol-usage) and [rate limits](https://github.com/ssllabs/ssllabs-scan/blob/master/ssllabs-api-docs-v3.md#access-rate-and-rate-limiting).
+Please keep in mind, that you will be sending assessment requests to remote SSL Labs servers and that your information will be shared with them.
+Subject to the [terms and conditions](https://www.ssllabs.com/about/terms.html).

 ```python
 import asyncio